arthur-debert/lual/docs/component_system.md

 A logging pipeline in lual consists of three main component types:

-1. **Dispatchers**: Responsible for sending log messages to destinations (console, files, network, etc.)
+1. **outputs**: Responsible for sending log messages to destinations (console, files, network, etc.)
 2. **Transformers**: Modify log records by adding, removing, or transforming fields
 3. **Presenters**: Format log records into strings for output (text, JSON, etc.)

 ## Component Format

-All components (dispatchers, transformers, presenters) can be provided in exactly two formats:
+All components (outputs, transformers, presenters) can be provided in exactly two formats:

 ### 1. Simple Function